Hemiyoda/deladaenc/README.md

  *	The encoder/compressor is extremely slow due to it's brute force nature.
  *
  *	In the next version: 	-Cull close values (the current implementation is buggy).
  *		    		               -Include pre-calced "statistical" LUTs.
  *				                   -Your suggestion
  *
  *
  *
  *
- *	Greetz to the whole demoscene!
+ *	      Greetz to the whole Amiga scene!
 Erik 'Hemiyoda' Berg *
  *
-*/